10 Fears Holding You Back from Creativity and How to Beat Them

 Writers block is well known, but the same effect applies to all creative pursuits.
 It leaves people procrastinating and ruins reputations.

 Creative block affects even well known and genuinely creative people.
-Douglas Adams, author of The Hitchhikers Guide to the Galaxy, had his book editors confine him to a hotel suite for three weeks to get him to finally write So Long and Thanks for all the Fish, the fourth book in the Hitchhiker series, because he had put it off for so long.
+Douglas Adams, author of The Hitchhikers Guide to the Galaxy, had his book editors confine him to a hotel suite for three weeks to get him to finally write So Long and Thanks for all the Fish,

 What you can do:

 Many authors say they don’t believe in writers block.
 What you need, they say, is discipline to just start.

 Write anything that comes into your head, even if it is nonsense.
 Describe the scene outside your window.
 Imagine yourself starting in the middle of the story rather than the beginning.
 Don’t worry about quality.
 Just start.

 The same applies to other creative endeavours.
 Pick up a paintbrush and splodge something on the canvas.
 Play a note on your instrument.
 Try a solution to a problem, even if you think it won’t work.